aine-barry-sh/events-project/README.md

-# events-project
+# Qt Project for Event Driven Programming
-# Extra changes to the thing
+# For this project I was tasked with creating a responsive UI for a game based on the text based adventure game Zork.